apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

         /// - Parameter element: The element to send to the channel.
         /// - Returns: The result that indicates if more elements should be produced at this time. public mutating func send(_ element: sending consuming Element) throws -> SendResult

-        /// Enqueues a callback that will be invoked once more elements should be produced.
-        ///
-        /// Call this method after ``send(contentsOf:)-5honm`` or ``send(_:)-3jxzb`` returned ``SendResult/enqueueCallback(_:)``.
-        ///
-        /// - Important: Enqueueing the same token multiple times is **not allowed**.
-        ///
-        /// - Parameters:
-        ///   - callbackToken: The callback token.
-        ///   - onProduceMore: The callback which gets invoked once more elements should be produced. public mutating func enqueueCallback(
-            callbackToken: consuming SendResult.CallbackToken,
-            onProduceMore: sending @escaping (Result<Void, Error>
-        ) -> Void)

-        /// Cancel an enqueued callback.
-        ///
-        /// Call this method to cancel a callback enqueued by the ``enqueueCallback(callbackToken:onProduceMore:)`` method.
-        ///
-        /// - Note: This methods supports being called before ``enqueueCallback(callbackToken:onProduceMore:)`` is called and
-        /// will mark the passed `callbackToken` as cancelled.
-        ///
-        /// - Parameter callbackToken: The callback token. public mutating func cancelCallback(
-            callbackToken: consuming SendResult.CallbackToken
-        )

         /// Send new elements to the channel and provide a callback which will be invoked once more elements should be produced.
         ///